 Howard P. Livingston

-(Disclaimer: this material is provided for example purposes only.
-It should not be construed as investment advice.
+(Disclaimer: This content is a partnered post.
+This material is provided as news and general information.
+It should not be construed as an endorsement of any investment service.
 The opinions expressed are the personal views and experience of the author, and no recommendation is made.)